Saber Healthcare Blog & Newsroom

 Bread is a staple in many dishes, and it is one of the most important foods in our diet.
 Bread contains many essential vitamins and nutrients, such as fiber, calcium, protein, iron, and B group vitamins.

-Here at Saber Healthcare, participating communities have begun to join our Fresh Bread program.
-This program is about baking bread and other baked goods from scratch with the goal of serving quality meals to our residents.
+Here at Saber Healthcare, participating affiliated communities have begun to join our Fresh Bread program.
+This program is about baking bread and other baked goods from scratch with the goal of serving quality meals to the residents.

-Chef Moe Elmaher, Vice President of Culinary, played a pivotal role in starting and implementing the Fresh Bread program across the participating Saber communities.
-He worked alongside Bill Weisberg, Owner of Saber Healthcare Group, who had a vision and goal to make the company’s food program better for our residents.
+Chef Moe Elmaher, Vice President of Culinary, played a pivotal role in starting and implementing the Fresh Bread program across the participating communities.
+He worked alongside Bill Weisberg, Owner of Saber Healthcare Group, who had a vision and goal to make the company’s food program better for the residents.

 “One reason we started this program was the chemicals in the store-bought bread are not healthy.
 We designed a bread recipe that would be as simple as possible,” Chef Moe told us.
 “I came into this company to make a change.
-Many of our teams had not experienced making food first class in a nursing home setting, and I wanted to change that.
-My goal is to invest in the people and talent at this company.”
+Many of our affiliated teams had not experienced making food first class in a nursing home setting, and I wanted to change that.
+My goal is to invest in the people and talent at the affiliated communities.”

 An example of a homemade pizza made using fresh bread